cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 }
 ```

+- The `appAcknowledgement` is an array of bytes.
+Each element of the array identifies the source application acknowledgement.

 An application may not need to return an acknowledgment.
 In this case, it may return a sentinel acknowledgement value `SENTINEL_ACKNOWLEDGMENT` which will be the single byte in the byte array: `bytes(0x01)`.
 In this case, the IBC `acknowledgePacket` handler will still do the core IBC acknowledgment logic but it will not call the application's acknowledgePacket callback.

+E.g. If a packet within 3 payloads intended for 3 different application is sent out, the expectation is that each of the payload is acted upon in the same order as it has been placed in the packet.
+Likewise, the array of appAcknowledgement is expected to be populated within the same order.

 ### Desired Properties